MANRAF04/organosi/README.md

-# Organosi kai Sxediash Ypologistwn Labs Repository
+# Computer Organization and Design" Repository

 This repository contains lab assignments for the course "Computer Organization and Design".
 The labs cover a range of topics in computer architecture, digital design, assembly programming, C programming, and parallel computing.
 Each lab folder contains source code, documentation, and related files for the respective assignment.